yazz/VisualJS/README.md

 # Yazz Pilot
+## Build Self Service enterprise apps with an Open Source web based IDE
-Yazz Pilot is a drag and drop GUI builder for enterprise apps, using JavaScript as the scripting language.
-The initial focus is to enable people who work in large enterprises to build a GUI really fast on top of 3Scale, Mulesoft, Kong, Rest APIs, Postgres or other enterprise stuff.
+Yazz Pilot is a drag and drop UI builder for enterprise web apps, using JavaScript as the scripting language.
+The initial focus is to build web apps on top of 3Scale, Mulesoft, Kong, Rest APIs, Postgres or other enterprise stuff.
+There is a demo here (Only works on desktops and Chrome right now):

-<br/><br/><br/>
-## Build Self Service apps.
-Use Open Source

-Pilot is a tool to create and run internal web based tools.
-There is a demo here: https://yazz.com/app/homepage.html
+https://yazz.com/app/homepage.html

 - Build apps in minutes with drag and drop interface and code business logic in Javascript